dreichner21/AIDM/README.md

 ## Known Issues and Limitations

-1. **AI Accuracy**: Responses from the Google PaLM model can vary and are sometimes not perfectly aligned with D&D rules.
+1. **AI Accuracy**: Responses from the Google Gemini model can vary and are sometimes not perfectly aligned with D&D rules.
 2. **Session Persistence**: Long-term session logs may grow large; a more robust archiving system may be needed for big campaigns.
 3. **Trigger Logic**: Segment trigger conditions are placeholders and need custom rules to be truly dynamic.
 4. **Testing**: Lack of automated tests means potential bugs might go unnoticed in certain workflows.